thk123/se4be-website/index.md

 ### Seminar C: "Good" Code

-Writing "good" code is elusive, even for experienced developers.
-By following industry approaches you can start writing better code now, and over time your code will become more readable, testable and maintainable.
+Writing "good" code is necessary to ensure software can be efficently developed over time.
+This seminar will give developers a large toolkit of techniques that will make your code more readable, testable and maintainable.

 **Code is a communication tool, writing good code will minimize misunderstanding between past and future developers.**